 To help you plan your time, keep in mind a toddler will hike approximately 1.25 miles per hour (2 km/h).

 Hiking with a 2 year old will take some patience, but it’s a great way to let your toddler explore and burn some energy.
 Find some toddler friendly hikes near your home.
 Start small and hike often to build up to longer hikes.
 Remember to pack plenty of snacks, an extra outfit, and a garbage bag for dirty diapers.

 As soon as possible.
-The sooner you start and the more often you hike, the more second nature it will become to your toddler.
+The sooner you start and the more often you hike with your toddler, the more second nature it will become to your toddler.
 You can start by carrying your toddler and letting him walk for small sections.
 Then build from those positive experiences each time.